sschmidTU/anki-frequency-inserter/README.md

 Have Anki running and the [AnkiConnect Addon](https://ankiweb.net/shared/info/2055492159) installed.<br><br>
 **Just click 'Connect to AnkiConnect' (which won't do any changes yet)**, and accept the connection in Anki.<br>
-This will show you which notes the script will update, after you **click 'Execute changes'**.
+This will show you which notes the script will update, after you **click 'Execute changes'**.<br>

+**Note that this currently does not work in Chrome online.** If you want to use this in Chrome, you have to download it and run it offline, see Troubleshooting section.

 ## Requirements
 * The Anki addon [AnkiConnect](https://ankiweb.net/shared/info/2055492159) needs to be installed (which should already be the case if you use [Yomichan](https://foosoft.net/projects/yomichan/)).